vasern/fsm/README.md

 ## Performance

 Results are conducted in a Macbook Pro 2014, 2.6 GHz i5, 8GB RAM on a 250GB Flash Storage.
-The results will give you an idea about FSM performance. _You can find the source code at `fsmtests/example.cpp`_
+The results will give you an idea about FSM performance.
+You can find the source code at `fsmtests/example.cpp`.

 ### Write

-Measure performance of writing 10 billions records.
+Measure performance of writing 10 billions records with block size is 1024 (generate a 10GB data file).

 | (real)  | (user) | (sys)   | writes/s      | MB/s     |
 | ------- | ------ | ------- | ------------- | -------- |